Board of Directors

 Mr. Kozyra is the Chairman & CEO of Alco Plastics.
 Prior to that, he was the Chairman of the Board and Chief Executive Officer of TI Automotive Ltd., a global supplier of automotive fluid storage, carrying and delivery technology.
-He has served as TI Automotive’s CEO since June 2008.
+He also served as TI Automotive’s CEO.
 Prior to that, Mr. Kozyra was President and CEO of Continental AG North America for 10 years.
 He was also a member of the Executive Board, Continental AG (DAX), Hanover, Germany, with responsibility for Continental AG’s NAFTA businesses.
 Previously, at ITT Automotive, he served as Vice President and General Manager, Brake and Chassis Systems North America.
 Prior to joining ITT Automotive, he was Vice President and General Manager of Bosch Braking Systems’ Brake Products Division.
 Mr. Kozyra is a member of the Board of Directors of the Motor & Equipment Manufacturers Association (MEMA), the Ford Motor Company Top 100 Supplier Forum, the Board of Trustees of the Notre Dame Preparatory School, the Boy Scouts of America Executive Board in Detroit, Michigan, the Board of Advisors of the University of Detroit and the University of Detroit Alumni Council and the Society of Automotive Engineers.

 Margery Krevsky Dosey